 "And the old lady just starts fucking laughing.
 "Bet the liar told you I was speeding, too.""

-And Charlie just started laughing his ass off at his own joke, and I had tears from smiling so hard.
+And Charlie just starts laughing his ass off at his own joke, and I had tears from smiling so hard.
 I've always thought he had an awesome laugh.

 "How you feeling, kiddo?"